 - two officers are assigned to the Permanent Representation in Brussels

 - one officer (Customs Attaché) is assigned to the Irish Embassy in London

 - one officer is assigned to Europol headquarters in The Hague.

 - one officer is assigned to the Maritime Analysis Operations Centre Narcotics (MAOC-N), Lisbon (and also acts as the Customs Liaison Officer for Portugal, Spain and Morocco).

-Revenue officers maintain contacts with customs and other enforcement agencies throughout the world by means of international conventions.
-In addition, the Customs Information System which links the customs services of EU Member States, has been established to facilitate quick and effective exchanges of information regarding suspect movements of people and goods.
+Revenue officers maintain contact with customs and other enforcement agencies throughout the world by means of international conventions and the Customs Information System.
+This was established to facilitate quick and effective exchanges of information between EU member States regarding suspect movements of people and goods.